Governor's Executive Orders

 Federation of State Massage Therapy Boards7111 W 151st Street, Suite 356Overland Park, KS 66223 Phone: (866) 962-3926 E-mail: email@example.com

 Massage Therapist licenses expire on November 1 of odd years.
-24 CE hours are required to renew.
+16 CE hours (50% can be gained through online or electronic media) are required to renew.
 See the requirements at 172 NAC 81.

 Program Approval: The board does not approve continuing education programs.
 Each licensee must determine if the program is an acceptable topic area for massage therapy.